The z-Classes of Isometries

 (i) $T(e v)=f(e)T(v)$, and

 (ii) $H'(T(u), T(v))=f(H(u, v))$.

 When $\E=\E'$, we take $f$ to be the identity in the definition. \end{definition}

-\begin{lemma} Suppose $S$ and $T$ are isometries of $(\V, B)$.
-Let the minimal polynomial of both $S$ and $T$ be $p(x)^d$, resp. $(x-1)^d$, where $p(x)$ is monic, irreducible over $\F$, and self-dual.
+\begin{theorem} Suppose $S$ and $T$ are isometries of $(\V, B)$.
+Let the minimal polynomial of both $S$ and $T$ be $(x-1)^d$ or, $p(x)^d$, where $p(x)$ is monic, self-dual, and, irreducible over $\F$.
 Let $H^S$ and $H^T$ be the Hermitian form induced by $S$ and $T$ respectively. \begin{enumerate} \item[(i)]Then $S$ and $T$ are conjugate in ${\rm I}(\V, B)$ if and only if $H^S$ and $H^T$ are equivalent.